manashpratim/Speech-To-Transcript/README.md

 2. Decoded the sequences using greedy decoding, random decoding and beam search.

-3. Achieved a Levenshtein distance of 11.43 on the test set, beating the A cutoff of 12.
+3. Achieved a Levenshtein distance of 9.43 on the test set.

 **Note: This project is part of my Homeworks.
 Current CMU students please refrain from going through the codes.**